 There are several ways you may be able to prevent hyponatremia:

 - If you have a condition that can lead to low blood sodium, like adrenal gland insufficiency, make sure you get it treated.

 - Know what the signs and symptoms of hyponatremia are.
 Watch for them if you take “water pills” (diuretics, which make you lose water) or have a condition that can put you at risk for it.

 - Be careful about how much water you get, especially if you take part in high-intensity physical activities.
 There are two reliable ways to know how much water you should have: your thirst and the color of your urine.
 You’re probably getting enough water if you don’t feel thirsty and your urine is a pale yellow color.

 - Ask your doctor if you should drink sports beverages instead of water while doing intense physical activities.
-These drinks have electrolytes and can help keep your sodium levels stable.
+These drinks have electrolytes that include sodium.
 But if you’re not working out really hard or for a long period of time, you might not need them.